-- 1. Using the lesson plan format designed by your cooperating teacher, create or adapt a mini-unit or collection of 3-4 lesson plans for a large or small group of students, stating goals and learning activities.
-This may be developed along with the College supervisors. - 2.
-Annotate the lesson plans to explain - (a) your selection of goals as appropriate for your target subject area; - (b) how you have considered student prior learning; - (c) how have you incorporated students' personal, cultural, and community assets; - (d) how technology is utilized to enhance content and learning - 3.
-Based on the goals of your mini-unit, create a short pre and post assessment in your target subject area to administer to students. - 4.
-Given an ideal teaching environment, what are 3 ideas/strategies you would incorporate to create a high quality environment in your target subject area, based on research evidence that was discussed in your Methods classes.
+- 1. Using the lesson plan format for your fieldwork, create a mini-unit or collection of 3-4 lesson plans for a large or small group of students, or individual students, stating goals and learning activities.
+This may be developed along with the College supervisors for the students. - 2.
+In the lesson plans, provide an embedded explanation for: - (a) your selection of goals as appropriate for your target content or social development area; - (b) how you have considered student prior learning; - (c) how have you incorporated students' personal, cultural, and community assets; - (d) how technology is utilized to enhance content and learning - 3.
+Based on the goals of your mini-unit, create a short pre and post assessment in your target content or social development area to administer to students. - 4.
+Describe the learning environment of the school and classroom and discuss, through writing and diagrams, how given an ideal teaching environment, what are 3 ideas/strategies you would incorporate to create a high quality environment in your target content or social development area, based on research evidence that was discussed in your Methods classes.

-Task 3a: Rubric
+Task 3a Rubric

 Score Criteria 3 = Satisfactory Lesson plans are cohesive to support a mini-unit; annotation identifies connections with student characteristics and learning needs; technology integration is evident; pre and post assessment is appropriate to unit; ideal environment recommendations are grounded in theory and evidence.
 2 = Needs Development Lesson plans are missing key components; or connections with student learning needs are unclear; or assessments need revision; or learning environment recommendations need a stronger evidence base.
-1 = Unsatisfactory + Needs to Be Lesson plans, annotations, technology integration, and Redone assessments are incomplete or not matched with content and context; or learning environment recommendations are missing or weak and not evidence-based.
+1 = Unsatisfactory + Needs to Be Redone Lesson plans, annotations, technology integration, and assessments are incomplete or not matched with content and context; or learning environment recommendations are missing or weak and not evidence-based.